-- A51.
-Factors that may assist the auditor in determining whether external confirmation procedures are to be performed as substantive audit procedures include: - The confirming party's knowledge of the subject matter responses may be more reliable if provided by a person at the confirming party who has the requisite knowledge about the information being confirmed. - The ability or willingness of the intended confirming party to respond for example, the confirming party: - o May not accept responsibility for responding to a confirmation request; - May consider responding too costly or time consuming; - o May have concerns about the potential legal liability resulting from responding; - o May account for transactions in different currencies; or - o May operate in an environment where responding to confirmation requests is not a significant aspect of day-to-day operations.
+- Amounts due to lenders, including relevant terms of repayment and restrictive covenants. - Accounts payable balances and terms. - A49.
+Although external confirmations may provide relevant audit evidence relating to certain assertions, there are some assertions for which external confirmations provide less relevant audit evidence.
+For example, external confirmations provide less relevant audit evidence relating to the recoverability of accounts receivable balances, than they do of their existence. - A50.
+The auditor may determine that external confirmation procedures performed for one purpose provide an opportunity to obtain audit evidence about other matters.
+For example, confirmation requests for bank balances often include requests for information relevant to other financial statement assertions.
+Such considerations may influence the auditor's decision about whether to perform external confirmation procedures. - A51.
+Factors that may assist the auditor in determining whether external confirmation procedures are to be performed as substantive audit procedures include: - The confirming party's knowledge of the subject matter responses may be more reliable if provided by a person at the confirming party who has the requisite knowledge about the information being confirmed. - The ability or willingness of the intended confirming party to respond a for example, the confirming party: - May not accept responsibility for responding to a confirmation request; - May consider responding too costly or time consuming; - May have concerns about the potential legal liability resulting from responding; - May account for transactions in different currencies; or - May operate in an environment where responding to confirmation requests is not a significant aspect of day-to-day operations.